MarceloFCandido/second-brain/content/notes/ethical-hacking.md

 In the 90's and 2000's, the [Internet](notes/internet.md) became common and so the cyber attacks, resulting in criminals being arrested, fined and/or condemned to social services.
 Enterprises became concerned about their systems and started to hire people that would protect them: ethical hackers.
 Some of them were ex-cyber criminals that began to do services for these companies.

 ## Areas
+### Vulnerability Management
+For a system to be invaded it has to have an advantageous weakness and it has to be interactive.
+Those weaknesses are vulnerabilities and they need to be [managed](notes/vulnerability-management.md).
+I.e. you need to know the vulnerabilities of your system/application and respond to them.
+But, if a system has no weaknesses, i. e. it has no [attack surface](notes/attack-surface.md), it cannot be hacked.

 ## references